 Article on Gender bias in India:- Gender bias or gender discrimination is a vital problem in society.
-Today Team GuideToExam is here with some small article on Gender bias in India.
-These articles on gender discrimination or gender bias can also be used to prepare a speech on gender bias in India.
+Today Team GuideToExam is here with some short articles on Gender bias in India.

 50 Words Article on Gender bias in India

 An individual should be judged as per his/her merit or skills.
 But in different parts of our country, a particular gender (generally males) is considered superior to others.
 Gender bias disturbs the sentiment and development of a society.
-Thus it should be removed from the society.
+Thus it should be removed from society.

 200 Words Article on Gender bias in India

 We are in the 21st century.
 We claim that we are advanced and civilized.
 But social evils like gender bias still exist in our society.
 Today women are equally competing with men.

 Long Article on Gender bias in India

 When the census figures for the year 2011 were released one of the most shocking revelations was that the number of females for every 1000 males is 933.
 This is a result of female foeticide and female infanticide.

 As it is said charity begins at home.
 Hence social change also must begin at home.
 In order to remove gender bias in India, parents need to empower both sons and daughters so that they can live their lives free from the feathers of gender bias in India.